jdm/tiger/docs/exporting.md

 | y      | Number | Vertical position of this hitbox, relative to the origin of the animation (blue ➕ in the Tiger UI).
 Positive values for positions above the origin.             |
 | width  | Number | Hitbox width in pixels.                                                                                                                                          |
 | height | Number | Hitbox height in pixels.                                                                                                                                         |

+### Direction

+String with one of the following values:

+- North
+- East
+- South
+- West
+- NorthEast
+- NorthWest
+- SouthEast
+- SouthWest